 SPEND: Protect your project

-Most home insurance policies don’t cover the property during building work, so you’ll need to find a specialist provider.
+Most home insurance policies don’t cover the property during building work, so you’ll need to find a specialist provider who offers renovations insurance.
 Ensure you’re covered for any damage to the existing or new parts of the property, any impact on your neighbours, any plant or equipment hire, and public liability in case anybody is injured on your site.
 Try Build-Zone or Self-Build Zone.

 SAVE: Employ some trades directly